Get

 More Company for Your Pets

 Many types of animals are social animals.
 Which means they prefer to have company rather than being left alone.
 While this usually refers to animals of the same species, it can also refer to animals of different species that form a close bond.
-For example, a cat and dog can form almost as close a bond as two cats or two dogs.
+For example, a cat and a dog can form affiliative relationships.

 They will keep each other company while you’re at work or while you’re out of the house.
-This can help prevent anxiety and depression by offering fulfillment to the animals.
+This may help reduce some forms of stress or boredom in certain individuals.

 More Company for You